VME eXtensions for Instrumentation

-VME eXtensions for instrumentation bus (VXI bus) refers to standards for automated test based upon VMEbus.
+VME eXtensions for instrumentation (VXI) bus refers to standards for automated test based upon VMEbus.
 VXI defines additional bus lines for timing and triggering as well as mechanical requirements and standard protocols for configuration, message-based communication, multi-chassis extension, and other features.
 In 2004, the 2eVME extension was added to the VXI bus specification, giving it a maximum data rate of 160 MB/s.

 The basic building block of a VXI system is the mainframe or chassis.
 This contains up to 13 slots into which various modules (instruments) can be added.
 The mainframe also contains all the power supply requirements for the rack and the instruments it contains.
 Instruments in the form of VXI Modules then fit the slots in the rack.
 VXI bus modules are typically 6U in height (see Eurocard) and C-size (unlike VME bus modules which are more commonly B-size).
 It is therefore possible to configure a system to meet a particular requirement by selecting the required instruments.